 Internship Host Sites

-Internships will be secured in various companies and organizations in Berlin, Buenos Aires, Hong Kong.
-All internship placements in will be at non-governmental organizations.
+Internships will be secured in various companies and organizations in Berlin, Buenos Aires, or Southeast Asia.
 Host sites and interns are matched based on many factors, including academic achievement and background, and specific goals of the interns.

-Since matching a host company with an intern is a delicate task with many factors involved, the priority is to find an appropriate company match, and we work closely with host organizations to make sure they are equipped and understand the expectation of providing a valuable and meaningful remote work placement.
+Our priority is to find an appropriate company match, and we work closely with host organizations to make sure they are equipped and understand the expectation of providing a valuable and meaningful remote work placement.
 Keep in mind that, while the host company placement is important, the fellow plays an integral role in making the internship a positive and fulfilling experience.

 Tasks for interns are as diverse as the host companies, cultures, and the fellows.
 Some hosts will expect interns to work rather independently, while others will prefer to supervise their work closely.
 At the end of the internship, the intern may be expected to present a final project to the host site and Cultural Vistas.